Frequently Asked Questions

 We’ll contact you if we have any openings.
 We keep a very detailed list of names, phone numbers and email addresses of people on waiting lists.
-90% of the time we contact people by email: so make sure you keep us updated with your most current email address.
+We always contact people by email: so make sure you keep us updated with your most current email address.

 No. Just because you have family or friends participating does not mean that you are automatically on crew.
 Especially if you don’t sign up until a week before the event.
 These events fill up fast: plan ahead!

 Crewing is a full time job.
 You are not a participant.
 There will be time when you will have a chance to be in the room, but your first obligation is to your team.
 Besides, sometimes the most exciting things happen outside of the main room!
 We offer special skill sessions in the crew room at all of our events and we have been known to do board breaking on occasion.

 Please join the Crew group on Facebook for the event you will be crewing.
 People post roommate requests there.
 Otherwise you can wait until you get on-site: there are always people who show up without any arrangements or people who have hotel rooms and are looking for roommates.